lukeraymonddowning/mula/README.md

 You may also exclude the currency, in which case `Mula` will use the default currency defined in the `mula.php` config file, or your `.env` file using the `MULA_CURRENCY` key.

+Whilst we will use strings to pass values to the `create` method in the documentation, you are free to pass integer values instead.

 ### Parse

 More often than not, you'll want to parse existing monetary values rather than create new ones from scratch.
 You should